facebookresearch/loop_nest/benchmarks/mm-benchmarks/README.md

 * TCCG (https://github.com/HPAC/tccg)

 TODO:
-* Currently polly is the original polly (associated with the appropriate checkout of LLVM) but *not* the polly from the paper.
-It fails to successfully build, so need to debug that.
+* Using the latest polly, rather than the one from the paper.
+It looks like the latest polly has these changes merged (based on their performance graph), but currently performance is bad for everything except standard matrix multiplication (despite the paper showing different operators)
 * loop_nest should use our own search for schedules rather than hard-coded schedule